 If you are using SSD or Fusion drives, Defragment will be disabled as these types of devices show little to no improvement in performance following a defrag, and the process can actually decrease their lifespan.

 Note: Due to security changes in the latest macOS, Drive Genius does not support Defragment on APFS Volumes/Partitions or Drives.

 If you are not sure if you should run the defragmentation, there is a visual graphic when you select the defrag utility that will display how your data is being stored on the drive.
 The software will also indicate whether the drive is significantly fragmented and should be defragmented.

 The First Aid tool in Apple’s Disk Utility is useful for detecting and repairing minor disk errors.
 In contrast, Drive Genius has several different utilities for detecting and repairing various errors on your drives.

 DrivePulse will run these utilities on the drives connected to your computer while they are not in use.
-You will be able to see when the last tests were run within DrivePulse if you select the Event Viewer in the DrivePulse dropdown menu.
+You will be able to see when the last tests were run within DrivePulse if you select the Event Viewer in the DrivePulse dropdown menu, or hover over the specific drive in the DrivePulse drop down menu.
 Any errors associated with the tests that were run will also be shown within the Event Viewer.

 As you see above, if you are looking to run the Repair option with the internal drive selected, it will prompt you to restart your computer from a secondary boot device.
 If you have created the BootWell within the software, you will be able to select that drive when you click restart.